Paul FisherAnn Arbor, MI

 So Paul unofficially retired from professional janitorial work but continued teaching throughout grad school and beyond.
 In addition to teaching economics and GMAT, he has also proofread, reviewed, and created supplements for a number of very famous econ textbooks.
 All told, Paul has over ten years of test prep experience, over ten years of college teaching experience, and tons of curriculum and textbook development experience.
 He is passionate about education, and he loves working hard with students, helping them meet their goals.

-Paul lives in the Detroit/Ann Arbor area with his wife and their four boys.
+Paul lives in the Detroit/Ann Arbor area with his wife and their five boys.
 He enjoys simple television and complicated beer.
 He still does occasional janitorial work, but not professionally, and only at home.

 “Paul was an excellent instructor.
 He taught us to think smarter, not harder.
 Paul was also very personable and approachable.
 I really enjoyed this class.”